Mr-PauI/ESP32-BinForge/README.md

 # ESP32-BinForge

-**ESP32-BinForge** is a small utility for modifying and revalidating ESP32 firmware `.bin` files.
-It supports injecting custom data into firmware images while automatically updating the CRC to keep binaries flashable after modification.
+**ESP32-BinForge** is a small utility for modifying and revalidating ESP32 firmware .bin files.
+It supports injecting custom data into firmware images and regenerating CRCs, allowing binaries to remain flashable after intentional or accidental modification.

 The tool is designed for workflows where post-build customization is needed without recompiling firmware, such as embedding assets, configuration blobs, or replacing placeholder data.

+The tool provides a reserved embedded region.
+The interpretation and use of that region is entirely user-defined.

+Data regions are defined by a randomly generated magic byte sequence.
+This sequence is intentionally non‑compressible and prevents toolchain or linker optimizations from collapsing or deduplicating the region during compilation.

+Until user data is injected, the contents of this region should be considered undefined.

 ---